Storganizer/api/README.md

 ## Description
 Application to manage your storage at home.
 It is really not much more than an idea.
-I did not find anything simple to digitally manage my mess (all of unimagible value of course) at home.
+I did not find anything simple to digitally manage my mess at home.
+Everything I own is of unimaginable value of course.

 I want to classify my storage possibilities based on accessibility.
 Most accessible will be 1, next is 2 and so on.
 Then, I want to mark my boxes with QR codes and add what items are in there.